junxit/us-congress-bills-115/bill.md

   - **(2)** the publication of the Office of Science of the Department of Energy titled “Four Years Later: An Interim Report on Facilities for the Future of Science: A Twenty-Year Outlook”, published August 2007; and
   - **(3)** the publication approved by the Basic Energy Sciences Advisory Committee on June 9, 2016, titled “Report on Facility Upgrades”.
 - **(c)** *Start of operations* The Secretary shall, to the maximum extent practicable, ensure that the start of full operations of the second target station under this section occurs before December 31, 2030, with the option for early operation in 2028.
-- **(d)** *Funding* Out of funds appropriated to the Office of Science, there shall be made available to the Secretary to carry out activities, including construction, under this section—
+- **(d)** *Funding* There are authorized to be appropriated to the Secretary for the Office of Science to carry out to completion the construction of the facility under this section—
   - **(1)** $5,000,000 for fiscal year 2018;
   - **(2)** $10,000,000 for fiscal year 2019;
   - **(3)** $15,000,000 for fiscal year 2020;